Paper2Code: Automating Code Generation from Scientific Papers in Machine Learning¶

 Loss & Training¶

-- Non-training framework; a prompt-engineering-based multi-agent system.
+- Non-training framework; a multi-agent system based on prompt engineering.

 Key Experimental Results¶